 We have been managing kitchen projects in a responsible way since we opened our doors for business.
 We believe that every customer, and consequently every project, is different.
 We are service minded and adaptable.
-We support re-use of materials and prefer to use wood harvested from sustainably managed forests.

 Anne usually draws floor plans by hand and then produces color computer renderings with software from 20-20 Technologies.
-She is recognized for designing kitchens that are beautiful and functional, responsible, economical, and accessible for those with physical challenges.
-Through our connection with a showroom, in addition to our design work, we can also supply cabinets, countertops and hardware from a variety of suppliers.
+She is recognized for designing kitchens that are beautiful and functional, economical, and accessible for those with physical challenges.
+Through our connection with a showroom, in addition to our design work, we also supply cabinets, countertops and hardware from a variety of suppliers.

 Our cabinets are available in wood, laminate, and foil form:

 Crystal: a fully custom furniture grade framed or frameless cabinet of superior quality

 WW Wood Products: an all wood semi-custom framed or frameless cabinet of high value

 Kraftmaid: a high quality semi-custom cabinet with two quality levels

 Current: Crystal's semi-custom builder grade product available framed or frameless